Pedicularis groenlandica: Habitat and distribution

 Pedicularis groenlandica is the most widely distributed member of the genus Pedicularis in North America.
 This plant is found in the high mountain ranges of western North America, including the Cascades, High Sierra, Rocky Mountains, western Canada, and Alaska.
 It also extends its range eastward through Canada and into Greenland.
-In Greenland, it is only found in a single location, the same place it was originally discovered growing near Nuuk in the Eqaluit commune's Paarliit Kuussuat (Paarliit Valley) at 64°01'N. The altitude range of the species is from 600–3500 meters in elevation.
+In Greenland, it is only found in a single location, the same place it was originally discovered growing near Nuuk in the Eqaluit commune's Paarliit Kuussuat (Paarliit Valley) at 64°01'N. The altitude range of the species is from 600 to 3500 meters in elevation.

 Pedicularis groenlandica requires a cold montane, alpine tundra, boreal, or arctic tundra climate.
 Within these environments it strongly prefers moist habitats such as bogs, fens, marshes, forested swamps, springs, stream banks, and floodplains.
 In Greenland, the plant grows amid Carex bigelowii near a river bank.
 In the Elk Mountains of central Colorado, it was found as part of a survey of vascular plants; it grows immediately adjacent to six glacially-derived ponds and in wet meadows.
 Similarly, when observed in Labrador's Mealy Mountains east of Goose Bay, the plants were found growing along a lake shore and in marshy areas.
 It was only found in the southern part of the Yukon Territory, in the same boggy habitat of the Watson Lake area.